CamClrt/MoominPappaBot/README.md

 This is a student project made for the project 7 from [OpenClassrooms](https://openclassrooms.com/ )'s Python course.

-The aim of this project is to develop ...
+The aim of this project is to develop a chatbot to inform users about a location.

 ## Made with